malnakli/ML/tf_serving_keras_mobilenetv2/README.md

-# Train Keras MobileNet V2 model & Deploy it to Heroku by using Tensorflow Serving
+# Training and Deploying A Deep Learning Model in Keras MobileNet V2 and Heroku

-This a complete code for my following blog []().
+This repo is part of this [blog](https://medium.com/@malnakli/tf-serving-keras-mobilenetv2-632b8d92983c)

 ## Installation
 - [conda](https://conda.io/docs/installation.html)